-After you’ve selected the best automated testing solution for your needs, it is time for implementation.
+After you’ve selected the best-automated testing solution for your needs, it is time for implementation.
 For better or worse, this is more than a “set it and forget it” situation.
-In order to smoothly and successfully implement your new solution, you’ll need to work closely with your vendor to set a strong foundation, clear lines of communication, and expectations and goals for your team.
+To smoothly and successfully implement your new solution, you’ll need to work closely with your vendor to set a strong foundation, clear lines of communication, and expectations and goals for your team.

-To do so, first reflect back on the goals and objectives you outlined in your selection process.
-Then, develop a comprehensive test strategy around the scope, objectives, and approach of your automation efforts.
+First, reflect on the goals and objectives you outlined in your selection process.
+Then, develop a comprehensive test strategy around your automation efforts’ scope, objectives, and approach.
 Identify the tests to be automated, prioritize them, and determine the test coverage requirements.
-Next, clearly define communication channels among everyone involved in the QA process, and make sure you have buy-in from your stakeholders.
+Next, clearly define communication channels among everyone involved in the QA process and ensure you have stakeholders’ buy-in.
 Finally, work with your vendor to create an onboarding and training plan that works for your team.

 Step 4: Implement Best Practices When Transferring Your Manual Tests to Automated Processes

-Now the rubber meets the road.
-As you begin to transfer your manual tests to an automated solution, you’ll likely encounter some roadblocks and unexpected bumps in the process — that’s okay.
+Now, the rubber meets the road.
+As you transfer your manual tests to an automated solution, you’ll likely encounter some roadblocks and unexpected bumps in the process — that’s okay.
 By front-loading your work to build best practices, you are setting yourself up for success in the future.

-- Identify automation candidates from manual test cases: Take a full view at all your tests, and prioritize which tests you will automate first.
+- Identify automation candidates from manual test cases: Take a complete view of all your tests and prioritize which tests you will automate first.
 Go from there.

 - Initiate mapping for manual vs. automated tests: Once automation has begun, map your manual tests to your automated tests, and voila – results.
 From here, you can adjust for success.

-- Create a useful report for your test execution results: Figure out how to generate the simplest and most transparent report possible for your team.
-Skip the jargon, communicating your test execution results with clarity and ease for your whole team.
+- Create a valuable report for your test execution results: Determine how to generate the most straightforward and transparent report possible for your team.
+Skip the jargon, and communicate your test execution results clearly and easily to your team.

 Step 5: Evaluate Your Results and Adjust for Success

 Revisit the goals you set for yourself at the beginning of this process.
-Note whether you’re meeting your automated testing objectives, and if you’re not, dig into the why.
+Note whether you’re meeting your automated testing objectives; dig into the why.
 Evaluate the extent to which your automated tests cover your Salesforce org, identify gaps in coverage, and build more tests for better coverage.

 Other areas to evaluate are defect detection and maintenance.
-If your automated tests are performing poorly or requiring rework, you may need to adjust.
-Above all, encourage your team to embrace continuous improvement, and regularly evaluate your systems and processes to optimize for greater effectiveness and efficiency.
+You may need to adjust if your automated tests perform poorly or require rework.
+Above all, encourage your team to embrace continuous improvement and regularly evaluate your systems and processes to optimize for greater effectiveness and efficiency.

-By following these simple steps, organizations can successfully transition from manual to automated Salesforce testing.
-With a structured approach and strategic migration, organizations can maintain quality while they make the switch to automated testing.
+Organizations can successfully transition from manual to automated Salesforce testing by following these simple steps.
+Organizations can maintain quality with a structured approach and strategic migration while switching to automated testing.

-To support those organizations considering a transition to automated testing, Provar recently released Transitioning from Manual to Automated Salesforce Testing: Your Complete Guide.
-This white paper is a step-by-step guide to help evolving organizations move from manual to automated testing, and gives you everything you need to know to transform your testing.
+Provar recently released Transitioning from Manual to Automated Salesforce Testing: Your Complete Guide to support those organizations considering transitioning to automated testing.
+This white paper is a step-by-step guide to help evolving organizations move from manual to automated testing and gives you everything you need to know to transform your testing.

-To learn more about how Provar can help your organization successfully switch to an automated testing solution, download our latest white paper, Transitioning from Manual to Automated Salesforce Testing: Your Complete Guide today!
+To learn more about how Provar can help your organization switch to an automated testing solution, download our latest white paper, Transitioning from Manual to Automated Salesforce Testing: Your Complete Guide, today!